raykao/modernization-workshop/README.md

 # DevDay Workshop: Modernize Legacy Java Applications with GitHub Copilot for Modernization

 This hands-on workshop is designed to introduce EDU audiences to a practical, AI-assisted approach for modernizing a Java 8 application.
-Using the **Asset Manager** sample application and **GitHub Copilot for modernization**, attendees will explore how state-of-the-art developer tools can further accelerate common modernization tasks without requiring deep prior experience in cloud migration and modernization.
+Using the **Asset Manager** sample app and [GitHub Copilot for modernization](https://marketplace.visualstudio.com/items?itemName=vscjava.migrate-java-to-azure), attendees will explore how state-of-the-art developer tools can further accelerate common modernization tasks without requiring deep prior experience in cloud migration and modernization.

 ## Objectives

-This workshop walks attendees through the process of replatforming and refactoring a mostly on-premises Java application into a cloud-native solution, while gaining experience with AI-assisted application assessment, modernization planning, containerization, and cloud deployment workflows.

 By the end of this workshop, attendees will be able to:

 - Run an AI-assisted assessment on a legacy Java application